Practice Free SY0-701 Exam Online Questions

 Reference: CompTIA Security+ SY0-701 Study Guide, Domain 2: Threats, Section: "Cryptographic Vulnerabilities and Mitigation".

-Which of the following features should the company set up?
-(Select two).
+Which of the following should the administrator implement?

-Which of the following types of attacks does this describe?
+Which of the following actions would prevent this issue?

 B